thieu-b55/ESP32-audiokit-webradio-webinterface/README.md

 go to the webpage at 192.168.4.1

-fill in ssid and password and push <bevestig>
+fill in ssid and password and push "bevestig"

 Restart the webradio and you can enjoy life and good music